On Site Academic Facilities

-Research facilities at the Highlands Biological Station support a wide range of field and laboratory investigations.
+Research facilities at the Highlands Biological Station support a wide range of field and laboratory investigations, and excellent field biology instructional support.
 Discover the research history at HBS here.

 William Chambers Coker Laboratory

 The W. C. Coker Laboratory, built in 1958 with NSF support, was comprehensively renovated in 2013.
 Named in honor of distinguished botanist and mycologist William Chambers Coker of UNC-Chapel Hill, who served as the 2nd Director of HBS (1935-1945), this facility is the academic center of HBS.
 The Coker Lab offers well-equipped research and instructional space, the E. E. Reinke Library, the HBS Herbarium and other collections, and a seminar room.